karlasanc/karlasanc/README.md

 # Hi there, my name is **Karla**! 👋
-I'm a student at the University of Arizona Global Campus and an Insurance Professional at USAA.
-I've lived in sunny Florida since 2019, but I will always be a Texan!
-In my spare time I enjoy spending time in the water Kayaking and Paddleboarding, I love watching all kinds of movies, and lately I've taken an interest in the art of pixel making without technology - cross-stitching!
+I'm an Insurance Professional at USAA and student at the University of Arizona Global Campus.
+I've lived in sunny Florida since 2019, but I will always be a Texan at heart!
+In my spare time I enjoy spending time on the water kayaking and paddleboarding, I love watching all kinds of movies, and lately I've taken an interest in the art of pixel making without technology - cross-stitching!

 🔭 I'm currently working on switching careers into IT as a Software Developer.
 I'm estimated to graduate with a Bachelor of Science in Computer Software Technology in May 2023.